chuanconggao/html2json/README.md

 Template Syntax
 ----

+- The basic syntax is `keyName: [selector, attr, [listOfRegexes]]`.
+    1. `selector` is a CSS selector (supported by [lxml](http://lxml.de/)).
+    2. `attr` matches the attribute value.
+It can be `null` to match either the inner text or the outer text when the inner text is empty.
-- The basic syntax is `keyName: [cssSelector, attribute, [listOfRegexes]]`.
-The list of regexes supports two forms of regex operations.
+    3. The list of regexes `[listOfRegexes]` supports two forms of regex operations.
 The operations with in the list are executed sequentially.
         - Replacement: `s/regex/replacement/g`. `g` is optional for multiple replacements.
         - Extraction: `/regex/`.

 For example: